BAHistory of Art + Visual Culture

 The History of Art and Visual Culture program challenges you to think and write critically about the past, present, and future of visual culture.
 You’ll learn to analyze art objects and artifacts of pop culture from the perspectives of historian, theorist, writer, and maker.
 Positioned within one of the best art and design schools in the country, you’ll work alongside fine artists from many different disciplines, not to mention our renowned faculty, who frequently contribute to high-profile publications and curate exhibitions around the globe.
 Alumni leverage these connections and opportunities to lay the groundwork for their personal practices.

-You’ll take history of art and visual culture courses alongside interdisciplinary studios, a unique opportunity to directly engage with material practices they want to research.
+You’ll take History of Art and Visual Culture courses alongside interdisciplinary studios, a unique opportunity to directly engage with material practices you want to research.
 Our curriculum also features a number of open electives to give you the freedom to handle and make art objects.
-Through field trips and seminar discussions, classes examine an even wider range of visual material, from ancient architecture to video games, analyzing and contextualizing what they see within broader social and historical phenomena.
+Through field trips and seminar discussions, classes examine an even wider range of visual material, from ancient architecture to video games, analyzing and contextualizing what you see within broader social and historical phenomena.

 Preparing for professional publication

-Students culminate their classroom and studio work with a senior thesis project, designed to mirror the rigorous methodologies in professional settings.
+You’ll culminate your classroom and studio work with a senior thesis project, designed to mirror the rigorous methodologies in professional settings.
 The thesis-driven research paper, which is transformed into a symposium presentation, can also be submitted as part of a grant or graduate school application.
-In addition to working closely with the History of Art and Visual Culture faculty throughout this process, students get feedback from visiting curators, historians, gallerists, and even CCA alumni.
+In addition to working closely with the History of Art and Visual Culture faculty throughout this process, you’ll get feedback from visiting curators, historians, gallerists, and even CCA alumni.

 Your research and writing life at CCA